-- Elect seven (7) directors to the Company's Board of Directors to serve for a term of one year or until their respective successors are elected and qualified. - Hold an advisory vote on executive compensation as disclosed in these materials. - Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending January 2, 2021. - Transact any and all other business that may properly come before the meeting or any adjournment(s) or postponement(s) thereof.
+- Elect eight (8) directors to the Company's Board of Directors to serve for a term of one year or until their respective successors are elected and qualified. - Hold an advisory vote on executive compensation as disclosed in these materials. - Ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending January 1, 2022. - Transact any and all other business that may properly come before the meeting or any adjournment(s) or postponement(s) thereof.

-You are cordially invited to attend the meeting.
+You are cordially invited to attend the meeting virtually.

-Whether or not you expect to attend the Annual Meeting in person, you are urged to vote your shares as soon as possible so that your shares of stock may be represented and voted in accordance with your wishes and in order that the presence of a quorum may be assured at the Annual Meeting.
+Whether or not you expect to attend the Annual Meeting virtually, you are urged to vote your shares as soon as possible so that your shares of stock may be represented and voted in accordance with your wishes and in order that the presence of a quorum may be assured at the Annual Meeting.
 You may vote your shares via a toll-free telephone number or over the Internet.
 Alternatively, if you request or receive a paper copy of the proxy materials by mail, you may vote by signing, dating and mailing the proxy card in the envelope provided.
 Voting in one of these ways will ensure that your shares are represented at the Annual Meeting.
-Your proxy will be returned to you if you are present at the Annual Meeting and request its return in the manner provided for revocation of proxies in the enclosed proxy statement.
+You request its revocation in the manner provided in the enclosed proxy statement.